sarah-litz/Simulation_Control/Control/Configurations/README.md

 ## Configuration File Overview ##

-### Step-By-Step ###
+### Step-By-Step: Configurations for a Newly Added Interactable ###

 1. If it doesn't already exist, add a new .json whose file name matches the type of the interactable.
-For consistency purposes, this should have the same name as the class name for the interactable.
+The file name should have the same name as the class name for the interactable, and should always be a '.json' file.

 2. Add specifications for a new interactable within the configuration file of that type.
 For details on how to do this, keep reading this document for both general examples and examples that are specific to existing interactable types.

 3. Add to map.json in order to have the object instantiated when the experiment runs.

-4. Add name of new interactable to other configuration files to establish any relationships it has with other interactables! i.e. When needed, add the name of the interactable as a dependent to another (existing) interactable.
+4. Add name of new interactable to other configuration files to establish any relationships it has with other interactables! i.e. When needed, add the name of the interactable as a dependent to another interactable's "dependents" field.

-### template .json file ###
+> template .json file:

 ~~~json